tomli380576/mat-180-fq23-notes/Lecture Notes/W1 - Basic Inventory Models.md

 #### Assumption

-1. Everything is deterministic
+- Everything is deterministic
-2. Demand is constant (always the same amount of customers)
+- Demand is constant (always the same amount of customers)
-3. Only 1 product (1 type of coffee)
+- Only 1 product (1 type of coffee)
-4. No backorders (coffee bean provider is always available)
+- No backorders (coffee bean provider is always available)
-5. Zero load time (supply instantly appears when ordered)
+- Zero load time (supply instantly appears when ordered)
-6. No discounts (coffee is always flat rate)
+- No discounts (coffee is always flat rate)

-#### Input
+### Variables

 $d$
 :   Total annual demand (in this case pounds of coffee needed per year)